- Cluster bind address required

 - Key transport algorithm deprecated

 Due to security risks associated with the RSA-v1.5 algorithm used for key transport, it is no longer available for new connections starting with PingFederate 6.11.
 Existing connections in which this algorithm is configured continue to support it.
-However, we recommend upgrading to use the newer RSA-OAEP algorithm.
-See Selecting an encryption certificate for SP connections and Choosing an encryption certificate (SAML 2.0) for IdP connections.
+However, we recommend upgrading such connections to use the newer algorithm RSA-OAEP (see Selecting an encryption certificate for SP connections and Choosing an encryption certificate (SAML 2.0) for IdP connections).

 - OAuth persistent grants expiration

-When upgrading to PingFederate 6.8 later, all persistent grants for any existing OAuth deployments using an Oracle MySQL database will expire.
+When upgrading to PingFederate 6.8 (or a more recent version), all persistent grants for any existing OAuth deployments using an Oracle MySQL database will expire.
 To address this issue, the expires column in the pingfederate_access_grant table should be set to null prior to the upgrade.
 If necessary, contact Ping Identity support for assistance.

 - OAuth clients reconfiguration